PaddlePaddle/PaddleClas/docs/en/faq_series/faq_selected_30_en.md

 > >

 - Q: Why `TypeError: __init__() missing 1 required positional argument: 'sync_cycle'` is reported when using visualdl under python2？
 - A: Currently visualdl only supports running under python3 with a required version of 2.0 or higher.
-If visualdl is not the right version, you can install it as follows: `pip3 install visualdl -i https://mirror.baidu.com/pypi/ simple`
+If visualdl is not the right version, you can install it as follows: `pip3 install visualdl -i https://mirror.baidu.com/pypi/simple`

 > >